PaulWilzbachCummins/Housing-Price-Prediction/README.md

-Housing price prediction kaggle competion, group project performed by the 2022 Statistics II class of NCF's Master of Science in Data Science program.
+Housing price prediction kaggle competition, group project performed by the 2022 Statistics II class of NCF's Master of Science in Data Science program.